* Banks start reporting results on Thursday

 * S&P 500 falls below 50-day moving average; VIX, gold rise

-April 12 U.S. stocks drifted lower on Wednesday
+NEW YORK, April 12 U.S. stocks eased on

-as investors sought shelter in safe-haven assets amid lingering
+Wednesday as investors sought shelter in defensive shares and

 The United States launched missiles at a Syrian airfield

-last week to retaliate a deadly chemical attack on civilians.
+last week to retaliate for a deadly gas attack on civilians.
+The

 January calling for warmer ties with Syria's ally Russia, and